johnvenkiah/CI_PP4_John_Venkiah/README.md

 ### Devices

-Testing was done using a MacBook Pro and Google Chromes device simulator for smartphone (iPhoneSE), Tablet (iPad) and desktop views.
+Testing was done using a MacBook Pro and Google Chromes device simulator for smartphone (iPhone SE), Tablet (iPad) and desktop views.
 All devices were successful in display and functionality.

 ## Testing of User Stories